hrvthzslt/personal-site/content/posts/setting-up-gui-on-ubuntu-server/index.md

 ## The Result

-Let me present to you the fruit of our hard work: running this site locally with Docker while inspecting logs and opening the runner:
+Let me present to you the fruit of our hard work!

+In this image I'm running this site locally with Docker while inspecting logs and opening the runner:

 ![End Result](end-result.png)